ebates1/ISTE-340_project-1/README.md

 A console message will indicate which local port the server is running at to view the project. default is typically http://localhost:1234

-This site is also hosted on
+This site is also hosted externally on https://iste-340-project-1.netlify.app/